angular/angularfire/docs/deploying-angularfire-to-firebase.md

-# 7. Deploy AngularFire2 to Firebase
+# 7. Deploy AngularFire to Firebase

 ### 0. Build your Angular project for prod